ekral/Utb.PizzaKiosk/README.md

       << Immutable >> +CartPizzas: List~PizzaConfiguration~
    }

-   note for PizzaOption "Represents available pizza options for a customer, which may include pizza size (Small, Medium, Large), vegetarian cheese (True, False), and the number of artichoke hearts (1 to 10)" class PizzaOption{
+   note for PizzaOption "Represents available pizza options with default value for a customer, which may include pizza size (Small, Medium, Large), default: Medium vegetarian cheese (true, false) default: false, and the number of artichoke hearts (form minimum: 0 to maximum: 10), default: 5" class PizzaOption{
       <<TaggedUnion>>
       +Description: string